hughperkins/cltorch/README.md

 ln -s ~/torch/install/lib ~/lib
 ```

+Update: this might be fixed in very latest master (commit 0f72bf7 onwards)

 ## Requests for additional operations etc

 * Please raise an issue for any operations etc which you particularly need, or you feel are not working for some reason.